 Most jobs can cause some physical pain.
 Even desk jobs can put significant strain on your back, neck, and shoulders.
 However, there are some jobs that are much more physically intense than others and require their employees to be in top physical condition with continuous workout regimens.
 These jobs require intense physical labor, continuing improvement of one’s own body and health, and regular physical conditioning to keep in optimal shape to maintain or increase job performance and prevent injury.
+These jobs are not for everyone.
+If, however, you are the type that likes to stay in shape, here are 9 jobs that may be of interest.

 1) Military Personnel